Kim Petras: 2020–2022: Problématique and Slut Pop

+2022–2024: "Unholy" and Feed the Beast

 On 22 September 2022, Petras released the song "Unholy", a collaboration with Sam Smith.
 The track went viral on TikTok and hit number one in various countries upon release, including Australia, the United Kingdom, and New Zealand.
 It was also her first career entry on the U.S. Billboard Hot 100, eventually topping the chart in October 2022.
 This made Petras the first openly transgender woman in history to have a number-one song on the chart, and Smith the first openly non-binary person to do so.

 On 5 February 2023, Petras and Smith won the Grammy Award for Best Pop Duo/Group Performance for "Unholy".
-This made Petras the first openly transgender artist to win a Grammy, and Smith the first non-binary artist to do so.
+This made Petras the first openly transgender artist to win a major-category Grammy, and Smith the first non-binary artist to win a Grammy.
 During her acceptance speech, Petras thanked her mother, who she said "believed me, that I was a girl, and I wouldn't be here without her and her support".
 She also thanked musicians Madonna and Sophie.